Abdel-Wahed El-Wakil: Mosque works

-In collaboration with the Ministry of Pilgrimage and Endowment, a program for Mosque Architecture was established for the reconstitution of traditional architecture, for the first time enabling the construction of compressive brick structures devoid of concrete.
+In collaboration with the Ministry of Pilgrimage and Endowment, a program for mosque architecture was established for the reconstitution of traditional architecture, for the first time enabling the construction of compressive brick structures devoid of concrete.

-With support from Mayor Said Farsi and Deputy Minister Hossam Khashoggi, El-Wakil now proceeded to achieve an opus of over fifteen mosques within a period of ten years.
-Designing single-handed, he managed to delve into the evolution of the finest detail, to develop innovative building techniques, and simultaneously to achieve minarets, and vaulted and domed structures, of great daring.
+With support from mayor Said Farsi and deputy minister Hossam Khashoggi, El-Wakil proceeded to achieve an opus of over fifteen mosques within a period of ten years.
+Designing single-handedly, he managed to delve into the evolution of the finest detail, to develop innovative building techniques, and simultaneously to achieve minarets, and vaulted and domed structures, of great daring.

-Four little mosques; the Island mosque, the Corniche mosque, the Ruwais mosque and the Abraj Mosque were commissioned as part of the beautification of New Jeddah.
+Four little mosques; the Island mosque, the Corniche mosque, the Ruwais mosque and the Abraj mosque were commissioned as part of the beautification of New Jeddah.

 Five other grand mosques were commissioned in Jeddah; the Suleiman mosque, the Harithy mosque, the Azizeyah mosque, the Jufalli mosque and the monumental King Saud Mosque.
 They were all in brick construction and provided an opportunity to develop traditional building crafts.
-The brick dome of the King Saud mosque with a diameter of 20 meters and a peak height of 40 meters challenged structural engineers who refused liability for its construction without concrete.
+The brick dome of the King Saud Mosque with a diameter of twenty meters and a peak height of forty meters challenged structural engineers who refused liability for its construction without concrete.
 El-Wakil signed an affidavit taking full responsibility for its structure.
 Being directly commissioned by King Fahd and promoted by the mayor of Jeddah, El-Wakil managed to circumvent all the bureaucratic regulations that would have prevented the mosque ever being built.

 Four Pilgrimage mosques of great historic significance were commissioned in Medina: